smaclell/smaclell.github.io/_drafts/changing-layers.md

 ---

 This is a story about making a change and how layering played in.
 The code started with an outer layer which depended on an inner layer.
-It started with a prototype that changed only the outer layer.
-This did not sit well with my coworker, Daryl, who wanted me changing only the inner layer.
+Our change started with a prototype that only modified the outer layer.
+This did not sit well with my coworker, Daryl, who wanted me to change only the inner layer.
 During the code review, we realized we could combine the two layers and clean up the application.

-The both out and inner layers were responsible for accessing specialized settings.
+The both out and inner layers are responsible for accessing specialized settings.
 These settings are special because of how heavily they are read and are readonly while the application is running.
-The settings are often treated like a key/value and there will only every be a handful of them for any application.
+The settings are often treated like a key/value and there will only every be a handful of them for any instance of the application.

 The settings data includes a ``Key`` and ``Value`` and looks like this: